When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 What’s more, Windows users can now gain access to Android apps.
 This will be done via a partnership with Amazon, which will make apps on its own app store available for Windows users.
 It’s not clear exactly how this will work yet as the feature wasn’t ready for the launch day of Windows 11, but when it does launch it should mean an even greater variety of apps are available on Windows.

 It’s worth mentioning that if and when you upgrade to Windows 11, all your files and programs should stay exactly where you left them, so there should be no need to set aside a day or two to get everything set up again.

 Will I get Windows 11 for free?

-If you have a Windows 10 computers you will be able to upgrade to Windows 11 for free.
-Microsoft hasn’t put a time limit on this either, although on its website smallprint it does say it will be at least a year after launch.
+If you have a Windows 10 computer, you will be able to upgrade to Windows 11 for free.
+Microsoft hasn’t put a time limit on this offer – its website smallprint simply says the free upgrade will be available for at least a year after launch.

-But given it was possible to upgrade from Windows 7 or 8 to Windows 10 for several years after Windows 10’s launch, don’t expect this offer to be withdrawn too quickly.
+Given it was possible to upgrade from Windows 7 or 8 to Windows 10 for several years after Windows 10’s launch, we don’t expect this offer to be withdrawn quickly.

-Yes, you could downgrade if you decide you don’t like it up to 10 days after installation.
-After 10 days, you’ll have to back up your files and programs and do a completely fresh Windows 10 installation if you want to go back.
+Yes, you can downgrade if you decide you don’t like Windows 11 up to 10 days after installation.
+After this time, you’ll have to back up your files and programs and do a completely fresh Windows 10 installation if you want to go back.